derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >
 >The 1 MB cap was put in place as a temporary measure, until a better way to control transaction spam was found.
 Trying to make the limit permanent is trying to change the vision of Bitcoin as originally conceived.

+#### 30 August 2013

+[Gavin Andresen writes](http://azure.erisian.com.au/~aj/tmp/irc/log-2013-08-30.html) that he suspects John Dillon is trying to hurt Bitcoin.

+>I've started to suspect jdillon is a very sophisticated troll with the ulterior motive of destroying bitcoin

 #### 16 November 2013

 Some of John Dillon's [emails leaked in an alleged hack.](https://bitcointalk.org/index.php?topic=335658.0)